EhsanMoallaee/divar-clone-expressjs/README.md

 ## Basic config for Persian users

-For slugify Persian words with slugify package in 'node_modules/slugify/slugify.js' replace whole " var locales = JSON.parse(...)" line with which I wrote in "persianCharMap/slugify.fa.charmap.js" or if you want use another language too, just add ' "fa":{...} ' charmap part to locales variable in slugify.js file of package.
+For slugify Persian words with slugify package in 'node_modules/slugify/slugify.js' replace whole " var locales = JSON.parse(...)" line with which I wrote in "persianCharMap/slugify.fa.charmap.js" or if you want use another languages too, just add ' "fa":{...} ' charmap part to locales variable in slugify.js file of package.

 ## Environment Variables